 Kids, bring your parents to Monte Vista National Wildlife Refuge to enjoy the fresh fall air, migrating Sandhill cranes, food, fun, and educational activities.
 The festival includes a barbeque lunch, a puppet show, watchable wildlife workshops, nest hunts, bird migration games, learning about the water cycle, and horse drawn wagon rides.
 For additional information, contact the San Luis Valley National Wildlife Refuge Complex at 719/589-4021.

 Celebrate Colorado's 'state mammal'—the Rocky Mountain bighorn sheep.
 The Town of Georgetown and the Colorado Parks and Wildlife offer opportunities to watch and learn about one of Colorado’s oldest bighorn sheep herds.
 Plus, speakers and short wildlife educational programs for the whole family!
 Artisans and shop owners in Georgetown will showcase their wildlife related art, gifts, crafts, and other goods.
+Visit the Festival's website for more information.

 Christmas Bird Counts - Various locations (Mid-December to Early January)